 In addition to an excellent resolution and a fast framerate for gaming, the Sony KD50X80K 50” TV provides a rich user experience for a modern smart home.
 This model works with Amazon Alexa, so users can adjust TV settings, change channels, and turn their television on or off.
 Additionally, this model offers four HDMI ports and optical audio for users with an extensive media setup or gaming room.
 Lastly, with HDR and Triluminos Pro color, users will enjoy a vibrant image with excellent details.

 Award: BEST FOR LIVE SPORTS

-WHY WE LIKE IT: This model delivers exceptional image quality, and an easy-to-navigate user interfaces for quickly scrolling through streaming apps and on-demand media.
+WHY WE LIKE IT: This model delivers exceptional image quality and an easy-to-navigate user interface for quickly scrolling through streaming apps and on-demand media.
 Additionally, this television provides advanced post-processing to enhance the audio and visuals of modern and classic media.

 The Toshiba 50C350KU 50” TV is an excellent pick for users who want audio and visual enhancements to bring their favorite movies and live sports to the next level.
 Thanks to the Regza Engine 4K technology, this Toshiba TV delivers a stunning 4K image for crisp details and clarity in movies and streaming shows.
 Additionally, the Color Re-master technology corrects your image to offer a natural and vibrant color pallet across all experiences.
 While mounting this model is difficult, the slim design and sturdy base ensure that it fits most entertainment centers.